Interactive Journalism MA

 Please submit the following:

-- A copy of your degree transcript.
-We require one of the following: an original transcript; a copy certified by your university; or an electronic scan of your transcript.
-If you have not yet graduated, you will be required to submit your degree transcript as soon as it is available.
-You will not be able to register as a City student without having supplied your degree transcript.
+- A copy of your degree transcript: We require one of the following: an original transcript; a copy certified by your university; or an electronic scan of your transcript.
+If you have not yet graduated, you will be required to submit an interim transcript until your final transcript is available.
+You may submit transcripts from your first and second years of undergraduate study.
+You will not be able to register as a City student without having supplied your final degree transcript.

-* Article 1: explain in not more than 200 words why you want to come on the MA in Interactive Journalism and what you expect to gain from it.
-(This replaces the "Statement in Support of Application" requested in the application form.)
+* Article 1: explain in not more than 200 words why you want to come on our course and what you expect to gain from it.

-* Article 2: a 250-word article suitable for a local newspaper or website, based on an interview you conduct with someone interesting in your local area.
+* Article 2: a 250-word article suitable for a local newspaper, based on an interview you conduct with someone interesting in your local area.